Net-baryon-, net-proton-, and net-charge kurtosis in heavy-ion collisions within a relativistic transport approach: Transport model studies

-Since protons contribute a large amount to the baryon number we expect a similar but less pronounced effect in their distributions.
-Only for lower AGS energies in Fig.~\ref{fig:fig1} the effective net-proton kurtosis becomes slightly negative resembling the constraint on net-baryon number.Also in Fig.~\ref{fig:fig3} the effective net-proton kurtosis slightly follows the trend of the effective net-baryon kurtosis.
 Net charge is also a conserved quantity in a $4\pi$ acceptance but the fluctuations are less affected by this constraint.
-This is due to the large number of pions in a fixed rapidity window that do not contribute to the average net charge but crucially determine the variance.
+This is due to the large number of pions in a fixed rapidity window, which do not contribute to the average net charge but crucially determine the variance.
 Therefore net-charge fluctuations are less restricted by the constraint on the average net charge, which is determined by the protons.
-In our picture this is reflected in a less restrictive cut of the distribution.
-Even close to $4\pi$ charge fluctuations are still not completely supressed.
-Therefore, the effective net-charge kurtosis is essentially not influenced by the conservation constraint, neither in Fig.~\ref{fig:fig3} nor (within the large error bars) in Fig.~\ref{fig:fig1}.
+Even close to full acceptance charge fluctuations are still not completely suppressed.
+Therefore, the effective net-charge kurtosis is essentially not influenced by the conservation constraint, see in Fig.~\ref{fig:fig3}.

 In RQMD \cite{Sorge:1989vt} and HIJING \cite{Gyulassy:1994ew} calculations at these energies we have also found negative values for the effective kurtosis of the same order as are observed in UrQMD calculations.